source-foundry/font-v/README.md

 Version 1.000;[cf8dc25]
 ```

-This can be combined with other options (e.g. to modify the version number or add status metadata) in the same command.
+This can be combined with other options (e.g. to modify the version number +/- add development or release status metadata) in the same command.
 Other metadata are maintained and appended to the revised version string in a semicolon delimited format with this modification.

 ### Add development / release status metadata with `write`